• Skip to main content

 Step 3

-Place each Oreo ball onto a fork and dip into the melted almond bark until coated.
-Cover with sprinkles as desired and carefully place back onto the parchment/wax paper and chill for an additional 30 minutes, or until ready to serve.
+Place each ball onto a fork and dip into the melted chocolate or melted almond bark until coated.
+Cover with sprinkles as desired and carefully place back onto the parchment-lined baking sheet and chill for an additional 30 minutes, or until ready to serve.

 How To Melt Almond Bark For Oreo Balls

-My favorite method for melting the almond bark/chocolate is the easy way.
-The microwave!
-Place bark/chocolate in a microwave-safe bowl and heat for 1 minute and stir.
+My favorite method for melting the almond bark is in the microwave.
+Place bark or chocolate in a microwave-safe bowl and heat for 1 minute and stir.

 Continue to heat in 30-second intervals, stirring after each, until the mixture is creamy and free of lumps.
 This method is quick and never fails!